Considerations

 Wild Life

-Coyotes are naturally elusive - but keep your dog close.
+naturally elusive - but keep your dog close

-Their howling calls are heard way more often than they are seen.
+coyotes howling calls are heard way more often than they are seen

-wild flowers & mushrooms - not for eating.
+various shore birds, wild flowers & mushrooms (not for eating)

 personal Safety